-NB: I have clarified the attached February 14, 2017 Joint VNC Board & Discussion Forum Committee Meeting Discussion Generator Supplement (pages 2 through 6 below) by changing the word blacks to people on page 5 to make it crystal clear that the supplicant position factor applies not only to blacks but to all people who find themselves trapped in areas where the fears common in 'ghettos' exist - ie, 'ghettos' being what I characterize as 'disadvantaged communities'; and I have added new Stubborn Facts on page 5.
+NB: I have clarified the attached February 14, 2017 Joint VNC Board & Discussion Forum Committee Meeting Discussion Generator Supplement (pages 2 through 6 below) by changing the word blacks to people on page 5 to make it crystal clear that the supplicant position factor applies not only to blacks but to all people who find themselves trapped in areas where the fears common in what Tommie Shelby refers to as 'disenfranchised communities'; and I have added new Stubborn Facts on page 5.
 On July 4, 2017, I added a new Stubborn Fact beginning on page 7 revealing why the state has failed to 'fix the housing crisis over the past 50 years, supplemented later with a concurring July 9, 2017 LA Times Editorial beginning on page 13.
 On July 21, 2017, I added a new Stubborn Fact on page 6 revealing how the zoning laws requiring construction of unused but expensive 'minimal parking' are fueling the LA housing crisis.
+On September 20, 2017, I added a new Stubborn Fact on page 15 revealing that a 'subsidized housing' strategy is unsustainable.